stregatto/etcd_check/README.md

 `-n` returns the status of cluster in _NAGIOS_ format.
 The RAFT index of all cluster's members are checked, all RAFT indexes must be in the +/- `maxRaftDrift` interval.

 ### -u
 `-u` returns the status of cluster in _NAGIOS_ format.
-The RAFT is not checked, it fails if the number of failing members is more than `maxFailingMember`.
+The RAFT is not checked, it fails if the number of failing (not reached) members is more than `maxFailingMember`.

-# Just for exmeriment
+# Just for experiment

 ## ETCD server setup